U.S. Republican presidential candidate Trump's economic team

 PETER NAVARRO, PROFESSOR

-Navarro is the only adviser on the list with a doctorate in economics and the only one who has spent most of his life as an academic.
+Navarro is the only adviser on the list with a Ph.D. in economics, and the only one who has spent most of his life as an academic.
 He earned his doctorate at Harvard University and is now a professor of economics and public policy at the University of California, Irvine's business school.

 Navarro recently wrote in an opinion piece in the Los Angeles Times that Trump would crack down on any country “that cheats on its trade deals using practices such as currency manipulation and illegal export subsidies.” (here)